MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Participated in the weekly Kahoot quiz and wrote some reflections about privacy.
 Updated my notes from section 1 to be more simple and self explanatory in lesson 1, 2 and 3.

+## Day 18

+Participated in the weekly Kahoot quiz and wrote some reflections about privacy.
+Working on simplifying notes on differencial privacy adding local noise.

 ## Todo list

 - Finish lesson notes and proyects